libp2p/specs/kad-dht/README.md

 ### Value storage and retrieval

-Value routing can be used both to (1) _put_ and _get_ arbitrary values and (2) to _put_ and _get_ the public keys of nodes.
-Node public keys are stored in records under the `/pk` namespace.
-That is, the entry `/pk/<peerID>` will store the public key of peer `peerID`.

-DHT implementations may optimise public key lookups by providing a `GetPublicKey(peer.ID) (ci.PubKey)` method, that, for example, first checks if the key exists in the local peerstore.

-The lookup for public key values is identical to the lookup of arbitrary values, except that a custom value validation strategy is applied.
-It checks that equality `SHA256(value) == peerID` stands when:

-1. Receiving a response from a `GET_VALUE` lookup.
-2. Storing a public key in the DHT via `PUT_VALUE`.

-The record is rejected if the validation fails.

 #### Value storage

 To _put_ a value the DHT finds `k` or less closest peers to the key of the value